CGI (NYSE:GIB) Cut to Hold at Zacks Investment Research

-Zacks Investment Research lowered shares of CGI (NYSE:GIB) (TSE:GIB.A) from a buy rating to a hold rating in a research note published on Wednesday, Zacks.com reports.
+Zacks Investment Research lowered shares of CGI (NYSE:GIB) (TSE:GIB.A) from a buy rating to a hold rating in a research report released on Wednesday, Zacks.com reports.

 According to Zacks, “CGI provides the full range of IT services including consulting, systems integration and the management of business and IT functions.
 The company’s primary focus is large scale systems integration and outsourcing contracts. “

-Other analysts also recently issued research reports about the stock.
-Scotiabank raised their price target on shares of CGI from $92.00 to $102.00 and gave the company an outperform rating in a report on Thursday, July 30th.
-TD Securities raised their price target on shares of CGI from C$100.00 to C$110.00 and gave the company a buy rating in a report on Thursday, July 30th.
-CIBC raised their price target on shares of CGI from $88.00 to $91.50 and gave the company a neutral rating in a report on Monday, June 15th.
-BMO Capital Markets raised their price target on shares of CGI from $78.25 to $79.75 and gave the company an outperform rating in a report on Thursday, July 30th.
-Finally, Pi Financial reiterated a neutral rating on shares of CGI in a research note on Monday, July 27th.
-Four research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
-CGI presently has an average rating of Buy and a consensus target price of $97.75.
+A number of other brokerages have also weighed in on GIB.
+Barclays boosted their target price on shares of CGI from $70.00 to $80.00 and gave the company an overweight rating in a research note on Monday, August 3rd.
+Scotiabank upped their target price on shares of CGI from $92.00 to $102.00 and gave the company an outperform rating in a research report on Thursday, July 30th.
+TD Securities increased their price target on shares of CGI from C$100.00 to C$110.00 and gave the company a buy rating in a report on Thursday, July 30th.
+BMO Capital Markets boosted their price objective on CGI from $78.25 to $79.75 and gave the stock an outperform rating in a research note on Thursday, July 30th.
+Finally, Pi Financial reaffirmed a neutral rating on shares of CGI in a research note on Monday, July 27th.
+Four research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+CGI presently has an average rating of Buy and an average price target of $97.84.

 CGI (NYSE:GIB) (TSE:GIB.A) last announced its quarterly earnings results on Wednesday, July 29th.
 The technology company reported $1.18 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.84 by $0.34.
+CGI had a net margin of 9.77% and a return on equity of 18.99%.
 The firm had revenue of $3.05 billion for the quarter, compared to the consensus estimate of $3 billion.
-CGI had a net margin of 9.77% and a return on equity of 18.99%.
+During the same quarter last year, the firm posted $1.22 EPS.
 The business’s quarterly revenue was down 2.2% compared to the same quarter last year.
-During the same quarter last year, the firm posted $1.22 EPS.
-As a group, research analysts predict that CGI will post 3.63 earnings per share for the current fiscal year.
+As a group, sell-side analysts expect that CGI will post 3.64 EPS for the current fiscal year.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Harvest Group Wealth Management LLC raised its stake in CGI by 43.5% during the 2nd quarter.
-Harvest Group Wealth Management LLC now owns 495 shares of the technology company’s stock worth $31,000 after acquiring an additional 150 shares during the period.
-RMR Wealth Builders bought a new stake in CGI during the 2nd quarter worth approximately $60,000.
-PNC Financial Services Group Inc. raised its stake in CGI by 48.0% during the 2nd quarter.
-PNC Financial Services Group Inc. now owns 1,313 shares of the technology company’s stock worth $84,000 after acquiring an additional 426 shares during the period.
-CWM LLC raised its stake in CGI by 23.5% during the 2nd quarter.
-CWM LLC now owns 1,454 shares of the technology company’s stock worth $92,000 after acquiring an additional 277 shares during the period.
-Finally, Marshall Wace LLP bought a new stake in CGI during the 1st quarter worth approximately $110,000.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+Harvest Group Wealth Management LLC raised its holdings in CGI by 43.5% in the 2nd quarter.
+Harvest Group Wealth Management LLC now owns 495 shares of the technology company’s stock valued at $31,000 after buying an additional 150 shares during the period.
+RMR Wealth Builders acquired a new stake in shares of CGI during the second quarter worth about $60,000.
+PNC Financial Services Group Inc. boosted its stake in shares of CGI by 48.0% in the second quarter.
+PNC Financial Services Group Inc. now owns 1,313 shares of the technology company’s stock valued at $84,000 after purchasing an additional 426 shares during the period.
+CWM LLC grew its holdings in shares of CGI by 23.5% in the second quarter.
+CWM LLC now owns 1,454 shares of the technology company’s stock valued at $92,000 after purchasing an additional 277 shares in the last quarter.
+Finally, Marshall Wace LLP purchased a new stake in CGI during the 1st quarter worth approximately $110,000.
 Institutional investors own 52.32% of the company’s stock.

 About CGI